ivandotv/dumba/README.md

 createValidation((str: string) => isEmail(str), 'Not a valid email')
 ```

-check if value is bigger than 3, if `false` return a `string` that will be used as error message.
+check if the value is bigger than 3, if `false` return a `string` that will be used as an error message.

 ```ts
 createValidation((num: number) =>